noflyingfish/sg-tavern/README.md

 ## Feature
 ### Intro check scheduler and command
+`/hammycheckintro` <br>
-It routinely checks all server members in the server to see if they posted in the introduction channel or not.
-If not it will DM a reminder to the server owner with the members name who haven't do their introduction.
+Every 2 days or upon command, DM hammy with the members name who haven't do their introduction.

+### Server invite command
+`/invite` <br>
+DM the user the invite link for the discord server.
+Valid for 48 hours.